-For a start, over half generate an extra income from selling on internet websites.
-The extra cash generated is used to pay bills, go on holiday and reinvested into savings accounts for day to day living.
+For a start, over half generate an extra income from selling on websites.
+The extra cash generated is used to pay bills, go on holiday or reinvested into savings accounts for day-to-day living.

 - Use your life experience to your advantage

 - Make up to £20 an hour by joining a focus group

 - House sit with your partner and make money together

 Sorry men, this one tends to be for women only.
 Basically, this involves using your experience as a mother (or grandmother) to help families with a new baby.

 You support the mum-to-be during her pregnancy (and often after the birth too).
 First, you sign up to an agency that will train you and place you with families.
 On average, Doulas in Britain make about £10–12 per hour for post-birth work and £200–400 for a birth.